curiousoffice/playbook/README.rst

 NDAs
 ----

-If the NDA is important to the client, ask them to tell us enough about the business to evaluate whether there's a conflict with our existing or past clients.
-If we determine there's no conflict, the project is a good fit, we sign it.
+If the NDA is important to the client, it’s important to find out enough about the business to evaluate whether or not there might be a conflict with any existing or past clients.
+We will only sign it if it’s determined that there is no conflict and the project is a good fit.

 Roles
 -----